sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

 Available agents and their capabilities will be provided.
 Use exact agent names from the registry."""

-ORCHESTRATOR_PLANNING_PROMPT = """Analyze this request and create a workflow plan.
+ORCHESTRATOR_PLANNING_PROMPT = """You are planning a workflow for this user request.

 REQUEST: {request}
 ANALYSIS: {analysis}

-AVAILABLE AGENTS (Use EXACT names from this list):
+AVAILABLE AGENTS:
 {available_agents}

 AVAILABLE TOOLS:
 {available_tools}

-CRITICAL INSTRUCTIONS:
+PLANNING INSTRUCTIONS:
+1. Identify what the user wants to accomplish
-1. First check if existing agents can handle the task
+2. Find existing agents that can handle the task
-2. If no suitable agents exist for a capability, mark them for creation
-3. For statistical/numerical tasks, consider these patterns:
-   - "statistics" or "stats" → needs stats_calculator agent
-   - "mean/median/average" → needs statistical calculation tools
-   - "report" → needs report generation capabilities
-   - "chart/graph" → needs visualization capabilities

-PLANNING RULES:
-- If the request mentions statistics/calculations and no stats agents exist, plan to create them
-- Break complex requests into atomic capabilities
-- Each capability needs an agent (existing or to be created)
+3. Plan execution order (sequential/parallel/conditional)
+4. Only suggest creating new agents if existing ones truly cannot handle the task
+5. Be flexible - agents often have broader capabilities than their names suggest

-Respond with this EXACT JSON structure:
+OUTPUT FORMAT - Respond with valid JSON:
 {{
     "workflow_id": "wf_{timestamp}",
-    "workflow_type": "sequential",
+    "workflow_type": "sequential|parallel|conditional",
-    "reasoning": "Step-by-step explanation of your plan",
+    "reasoning": "Brief explanation of your plan",
-    "agents_needed": ["list_of_existing_agents_that_match"],
+    "agents_needed": ["exact_agent_names_from_available_list"],
     "missing_capabilities": {{
         "agents": [
             {{
-                "name": "agent_name_to_create",
+                "name": "agent_name",
-                "purpose": "specific purpose",
+                "purpose": "what it should do",
-                "required_tools": ["tool1", "tool2"],
+                "required_tools": ["tool1", "tool2"]
-                "justification": "why this is needed"
             }}
         ],
         "tools": [
             {{
-                "name": "tool_name_to_create",
+                "name": "tool_name",
-                "purpose": "specific purpose"
+                "purpose": "what it should do"
             }}
         ]
     }},
-    "confidence": 0.95
+    "confidence": 0.0-1.0
 }}

 IMPORTANT:
-- If no agents match the request, agents_needed should be empty [] not cause an error
+- Use exact agent names from the available list
+- Don't assume rigid naming patterns
+- Prefer existing agents over creating new ones
-- Always identify what needs to be created in missing_capabilities
+- If no existing agents match, describe what needs to be created"""
-- For ambiguous requests, suggest a reasonable default workflow"""

 ORCHESTRATOR_ANALYSIS_PROMPT = """Analyze this user request to understand intent and requirements: